Leasehold Estates – Ultimate Guide + FinancingOctober 6, 2019

 Tenancy at Will Termination

 Sometimes, a tenancy at will involves residential rental property.
 Importantly, in some states the landlord must show cause in order to evict the resident.
+Here’s a helpful resource showing the eviction process for each state.
 Note that this may be true even when the parties haven’t signed a lease.
 On the other hand, in some states the landlord can terminate a tenancy at will without cause.
 But the flip side is that the tenant can terminate at will as well.
 Sometimes, the lease language allows the tenant to stay for as long as desired.
 In this case, the landlord doesn’t necessarily have the reciprocal right to evict at will.

 State laws can specify conditions under which a tenancy at will terminates, including: